 Adolescent Development at Thayer Academy

 The adolescent experience has changed in the last generation, and outwardly, it seems more complex.
 That combination of an ever-evolving culture and the things that always make adolescence challenging are accentuated in the school experience.
 Thayer Academy offers counseling services at both the middle and upper school to help students manage this transitional time.
-Mr. Wyche (Middle School) and Ms. Acutt (Upper School) are accessible every day, and their main goal is to advocate for the students and ensure that they each have a successful school experience.
-Mr. Wyche and Ms. Acutt work with students individually, in small groups, and within the classroom setting to support and assist them with their academic, social/emotional, behavioral, and personal development.
+The Upper and Middle School counselors are accessible every day, and their main goal is to advocate for the students and ensure that they each have a successful school experience.
+The counselors work with students individually, in small groups, and within the classroom setting to support and assist them with their academic, social/emotional, behavioral, and personal development.
 They also work collaboratively with students, parents, teachers, advisors, and other professionals in order to identify and minimize any barriers that stand in the way of student success.
 In addition, they serve as an important source of information, resources, and referrals.
 Some of the areas in which the Middle School and Upper School counselors offer support include:

 - Encouraging self awareness and acceptance